Hey there! There are a few ways to contact me.

 Email

 Note: My response time can be fairly slow, and I may forget to reply.
-I’m currently experimenting with my own mail server, so replies may come from another domain.
+I’m currently experimenting with my own mail server, so you may need to check your spam folder for replies depending on your email provider (even though my emails should pass DKIM, SPF, and DMARC).

-This is my main number for phone calls, SMS SMS (e.g. text messaging) no longer works, and Signal.
+This is my main number for phone calls, inbound SMS, and Signal.

 Feel free to call this number.
 I’m fine getting phone calls*.
 I even made this number easy to remember: the local part of the number (8875788) is a palindrome.